12 Introduction to mixed models

 Example 12.1 (The surprise of reaching out: paired data as blocking factors) We consider paired data from Study 3 of Liu et al. (2023), who looked at the appreciation of people reaching out to them in a unsolicited manner.
 The data includes the appreciation score of both responder and initiator, along with sociodemographic variables (age and gender).

 While a paired \(t\)-test is the natural (and arguably simplest way) to compare the difference in appreciation scores, we reformat the data to long format (one response per line), with a categorical variable role indicating the role of the participant and dyad, a dummy number indicating which participants belong to which pair.
 We then fit an analysis of variance model to the scores with both dyad and role.
 The \(F\)-tests for the main effects indicate that the dyads (66 additional parameters, since there are 67 pairs) filter out significant part of the variability.
-If we consider estimated marginal means and look at the \(p\)-value and the pairwise difference between initiator and respondent, we find exactly the same statistic, degrees of freedom and \(p\)-value for the pairwise difference as the paired \(t\)-test.
+If we consider estimated marginal means and look at the \(p\)-value and the pairwise difference between initiator and respondent, we find exactly the same statistic value -4.6, with \(66\) degrees of freedom and \(p\)-value for the pairwise difference as the paired \(t\)-test.

 data(LRMM23_S3, package = "hecedsm")

-# Paired t-tests
+# Paired t-test

-with(LRMM23_S3, t.test(apprec_init, apprec_resp, paired = TRUE))
+ttest <- with(LRMM23_S3, t.test(apprec_init, apprec_resp, paired = TRUE))

 # Cast data to long format - one response/participant per line